 Design language

 - Display typography in Cormorant Garamond (variable, self-hosted).
-Body in Plus Jakarta Sans (variable, self-hosted) — diacritics tested across ă â î ș ț.
+Body in Plus Jakarta Sans (variable, self-hosted) — diacritics checked across ă â î ș ț.

-- Editorial accent vocabulary: kicker with copper dash, title-dot at 10 px after every major heading, pull-quotes with double-rule borders, ghost numerals at 200 px+ as section watermarks.
+- An editorial accent vocabulary: a kicker with a copper dash, a 10 px dot after every major heading, pull-quotes with double rules, oversized decorative numerals as section watermarks.

 Information architecture

-- 35 editorial pages, hand-written, with a chapter-narrative structure for the long reads (Drumul de iarnă spre Rânca, Transalpina traseu complet).
+- At launch, 35 editorial pages, written from scratch, with a chapter structure for the long reads (Drumul de iarnă spre Rânca, Transalpina traseu complet).

-- 4 custom content types with 23 single pages auto-rendered from one template per type.
+- Four dedicated content types and 23 individual pages, generated automatically from one template per type.

-- Sticky chapter rail on long reads (≥ 3 chapters), driven by IntersectionObserver — gold left-border on the active chapter.
+- A fixed chapter rail on long reads (three chapters or more), driven by IntersectionObserver — a gold left border marks the active chapter.

 Three moments worth zooming into

-Three lines of serif type rise on a winter sunset photo of the cabin, each line staggered at the same easing as the snowfall behind it.
-The phone number sits in a glass utility bar above.
-From the first second the site declares its register: this is a magazine spread, not a search result.
+Three lines of serif type rise over a winter sunset photograph of the guesthouse, each line staggered to the same rhythm as the snowfall behind it.
+The phone number stays visible in a translucent utility bar above.
+From the first second the site sets its register: an editorial presentation, not a generic list of facilities.

 The chapter narrative

-The page about the winter road from Novaci to Rânca reads like a travel essay — kicker, chapter number as a 200-px ghost numeral, body text wrapping a pull-quote with double copper rules.
-A sticky chapter rail rides down the left edge on desktop; an IntersectionObserver toggles the active chapter as you scroll.
-None of it requires a plugin.
-All of it falls back gracefully on mobile to a horizontal chip bar.
+The page about the winter road from Novaci to Rânca reads like a travel essay — a kicker, the chapter number enlarged into a decorative numeral, body text wrapping a pull-quote with double copper rules.
+On larger screens a fixed chapter rail runs down the left edge; an IntersectionObserver switches the active chapter as you scroll.
+All of it sits in the theme, with no third-party extensions, and on mobile it collapses into a horizontal bar of compact buttons.

 03 · The editorial range